 This one might seem random, but horseradish contains vitamin C, which slows the production of melanin that contributes to hyperpigmentation (aka dark spots).
-To reap its benefits, and then some, mix freshly grated horseradish root with some freshly-squeezed lemon juice and apple cider vinegar, and you've got yourself one potent skin lightener.
-You can also combine freshly grated horseradish root with buttermilk, another known dark-spot DIY fader.
+To reap its benefits, mix freshly grated horseradish root with some apple cider vinegar, and you've got yourself one potent skin lightener.

-Papaya isn't just delicious and good for your gut—it's got high amounts of naturally-occurring alpha hydroxy acids (that's why they call them fruit acids!), which gently exfoliate and lighten skin.
-Combine papaya juice with yogurt for a face mask that will leave your skin looking smoother, brighter, and of course, you dark spots lighter!
+Papaya isn't just delicious—it has high amounts of naturally occurring alpha hydroxy acids, the kind of acids commonly found in chemical peels that gently exfoliate and lighten skin.
+Combine papaya juice with yogurt for a face mask that will leave your skin looking smoother and brighter, and of course, lighten your dark spots.

-It won't smell pretty, but the juice of an onion can help combat the appearance of dark spots thanks to skin-lightening acids in onions.
-Saturate a cotton pad or ball in some onion juice, and apply to your uneven spots for ten or so minutes.
+It won't smell pretty, but the juice of an onion can help combat the appearance of dark spots thanks to the sulfenic acid found in onions that has been proven to lighten skin.
+Saturate a cotton pad or ball in some onion juice, and apply to dark spots for about 10 minutes.

 This story was originally published on April 2, 2015.